Jump to content

 Together with RSF and the two journalists Jörg Poppendieck (rbb) and Jan Heidtmann (SZ), we have lodged an appeal against the decisions of the Munich Local Court.
 Now the Munich Regional Court must decide.
 The local court recognised the wiretapping measures of the Munich Public Prosecutor General's Office against the press telephone of the 'Last Generation' as lawful.

-The interference with the freedom of the press was sufficiently justified.
-The GFF and RSF see the decisions as a clear violation of the freedom of the press, as the court did not even mention this fundamental right in the original surveillance order.
+This interference with press freedom was sufficiently justified, says the Munich District Court.
+The GFF and RSF see the decisions as a clear violation of press freedom, as the court did not even mention the fundamental right in the original surveillance order.

 ALLEGATION OF FORMING A "CRIMINAL ASSOCIATION"